reduxjs/redux/docs/introduction/Ecosystem.md

 * [Official Examples](Examples.md) — A few official examples covering different Redux techniques
 * [SoundRedux](https://github.com/andrewngu/sound-redux) — A SoundCloud client built with Redux
 * [grafgiti](https://github.com/mohebifar/grafgiti) — Create graffiti on your GitHub contributions wall
+* [React-lego](https://github.com/peter-mouland/react-lego) — How to plug into React, one block at a time.

 ### Tutorials and Articles